-Looking for something a little different this 4th of July weekend?
+Looking for something a little different this Labor Day weekend?
 It’s right around the corner and your grill is probably expecting the same ‘ol hot dogs and hamburgers, but why not switch it up?
 We’ve covered non-traditional burgers already, but here are seven hot dog alternatives that’ll make everyone sit up and beg.

 Naturally, there are lots of vegan options to grill (“not dogs” and plant-based sausages included), but if your issue is just that you’re a little tired of the humble hot dog, feast your eyes on these alternatives.

 Memphis BBQ Sausages, 3 for $10 from Porter Road

 This pork sausage is flavored with barbecue spices, brown sugar, vinegar, fresh scallion, and garlic.

 These braised bratwursts are a great substitute for hot dogs, especially if the grill is getting too crowded (they can be cooked on the stove or in the oven and made ahead, then simply reheated on the day of).
 The flavor combination of onions, beer, and various spices will not only be familiar, but also the talk of your party.
 Don’t forget to pair these babies with some sweet-hot mustard for some tamed heat.
 Get our Beer-Braised Bratwursts recipe.